bgoonz/NODEJS_NOTES/README.md

 The choice between `fs.writeFile` and `fs.writeFileSync` depends on the requirements of your application.
 If you need to perform other tasks or handle other events while the file is being written, then `fs.writeFile` is recommended because it is non-blocking and allows your code to continue executing.
 On the other hand, if writing the file is a critical operation and you want to ensure it completes before moving on, `fs.writeFileSync` can be used, but be aware that it will block the execution of further code until the file write is finished.

+---

+### Single Thread, Event Loop & Blocking Code

+- nodeJs uses only one thread to exicute all the code.
+- The event loop automatically starts up when a Node.js process is launched, and it is responsible for executing the code, collecting and processing event call-backs, and executing queued sub-tasks.
+- Operations that take a long time like file system operations are sent to a worker pool, which runs on different threads than your code.

+- The event loop keeps the nodeJs process running and handles all the callbacks and has a certain order (pending callbacks, pending timers, pending I/O, idle, prepare, poll, check, close callbacks) and it keeps looping through this order.